 The simple (and obvious) fact is that if people are messed up someone messed them up.
 Human beings are amazingly resilient.
 Children can grow and develop in the harshest of environments.
 The norm is for self-development.
 Apart from cases of actual physical disability (and therapy is completely silent on those) if people are messed up it is because someone screwed them up.
 But therapy cannot accept this because it would mean that the focus of the work should really be on applying justice to those who did the messing up (sexual and serious emotional abuse) not on ‘treating’ those who experienced it.
 And there would therefore be no ‘therapy’ and no fees.
 The analogy for this in terms of disciplinary systems is how these days (this is a social myth but grounded in real experience of course) if you report a crime to the police you will be offered victim support counselling but there is no chance of them actually trying to catch the criminals.

 I remember when I told Leon Redler about my experiences of child sexual abuse at a prep-school in Oxford.
 (The ‘Dragon’ school).
 I told him that I had spoken to the police about some of the abusers and I had given them a set of letters from my friends supporting my claims.
-I had approached the police not because I seriously wanted them to prosecute the abusers, ( I thought it unlikely that they would), but because I felt it important to clarify that what had happened, much of which had been passed off as ‘normal school discipline’, had in fact been abuse.
+I had approached the police not because I seriously wanted them to prosecute the abusers, ( I thought it unlikely that they would), but because I felt it important to clarify that what had happened; much of which had been passed off as ‘normal school discipline’, had in fact been abuse.
 Redler immediately misunderstood and assumed that I was after a criminal prosecution.
 He then proceeded to mock my (supposed, not in fact actual) desire for vengeance.
 To impute that there was something wrong with me for wanting this legal revenge.
-(Which in fact I hadn’t wanted particularly anyway; at least a court case was certainly not my main aim).
 The police did not launch a case because, they said, the offences (touching, groping, indecent assault) were below their bar for historical cases.
 This was in the 1990s.
-I suspect that they were also afraid of tackling the prep-school which was well established in the local power structures; the headmaster at the time of my contact with the police even sat on an important Social Services committee.
+I suspect that they were also afraid of tackling the prep-school which was well established in the local power structures; the headmaster at the time of my contact with the police even sat on an important local Social Services committee.
 Nonetheless the fact that the police ‘believed’ me and agreed with me that there were concerns made some small difference and ‘cleared the air’ a little for me.

 From the point of view of therapy though all this is ‘external’.
 It needs police officers, detectives, lawyers, and courts, not therapists – and thus provides no income stream for them.
-So they ignore it or, as in the case above, denigrate it.
+So they ignore it or, as in the case above, to refocus the matter on the feelings of the ‘patient’ – and to make a problem of these.
 Redler invented a catchy little phrase for his therapy business “Just Listening” but there was no concern at all for justice here.
-Justice is a social concept and therapy turns away from the social.
-When Redler responded to my account of being abused and of having reported it to the police by mocking my supposed feeling of vengeance he was changing a social and political and legal question into one of ‘feelings’ and the interiority of consciousness in the ‘patient’.
-He was, urgently, getting away from the external world where the abuse took place and where, in fact, the resolution needed to take place.
-This internalisation of the problem in the patient aligns with the old-fashioned view which makes the one who experienced abuse the sick one. (“You dirty boy with your dirty mind, how could you let the teacher stick his hand down your pyjamas”) – which was the view that was prevalent in the onlookers and enablers of the abuse at my 1970s prep-school.
+Justice is a social concept and therapy turns away from the social; it is conducted as a private matter between an isolated individual and surveilling consciousness (the therapist) which takes place in a private consulting room (or living room).
+When Redler responded to my account of being abused and of having reported it to the police by mocking my supposed feeling of vengeance he was, urgently, getting away from the external world where the abuse took place and where, in fact, the resolution needed to take place.
+This internalisation of the problem (your feelings of vengeance are the problem here) in the patient aligns with the old-fashioned view which makes the one who experienced abuse the sick one, “you dirty boy with your dirty mind, how could you let the teacher stick his hand down your pyjamas” – which was the view that was prevalent in the onlookers and enablers of the abuse at my 1970s prep-school.
 Jeffrey Masson has charted how Freud initially believed that his clients really had suffered sexual abuse but changed the focus to blame their supposed internal phantasy mechanisms.
 Masson argues that this was done by Freud in order to allow the development of his treatment model.
 The internalisation of abuse as something chiefly a matter of the patient’s feelings and phantasy life is a way of making money out of actual sexual abuse.
-It goes without saying that there can be no resolution of the problem here and that this false treatment will hinder not help people who have experienced abuse.
+It goes without saying that there can be no resolution of the problem here and that this false framing will hinder not help people who have experienced abuse.

 8. No response